 ABOUT THE AUTHOR:

-Dr. Paige is one of a select group of providers in the country to offer this revolutionary approach to medicine.
+Dr. Paige is one of the select groups of providers in the country to offer this revolutionary approach to medicine.
 Building upon the knowledge obtained from his over twenty years as a primary care physician, he offers a unique perspective in his new practice, the Medical Transformation Center.
 He has obtained a fellowship in Anti-aging, Regenerative and Functional medicine, which he completed with the American Academy of Anti-aging Medicine.
-He is board certified by the American Board of Anti-aging and Regenerative Medicine and has been board certified in Internal Medicine and Pediatrics.
+He is board certified by the American Board of Anti-aging and Regenerative Medicine and has been board-certified in Internal Medicine and Pediatrics.
 He is also an Assistant Clinical Professor of Internal Medicine at the University of Louisville.